 Carbohydrate = glucose.
 Optimal levels of glucose = optimal levels of performance.

-The energy generated from carbohydrates represents double that provided by fat.
+The energy generated from carbohydrates is available much faster than that from fat.
 It’s no question – in both scientific and athletic communities – that glucose is your preferential fuel during moderate to intense activities.

-Eating carbs during exercise improves endurance.1, 2, 3 At this point, that’s dogma.
-And the evidence behind it is substantial.2 So it's no doubt then that carbohydrate feeding has a key role in providing the energy to perform work and to sustain endurance performance.4
+Eating carbs during exercise improves endurance.
+At this point, that’s dogma.
+And the evidence behind it is substantial.
+So it's no doubt then that carbohydrate feeding has a key role in providing the energy to perform work and to sustain endurance performance.

 Although there are a few exceptions to the rule, such as fat-adapted or ketogenic training, carbohydrate feeding has been the fueling foundation for endurance athletes.